Top Asian News 3:43 a.m. GMT

 MANILA, Philippines (AP) — Former Philippine President Rodrigo Duterte was elected as mayor in his home city by a landslide, official results showed Tuesday, despite his detention by the International Criminal Court.
 The Davao election board proclaimed Duterte won the race for Davao mayor, with the official tally showing that he garnered over 660,000 votes, or eight times as many as his closest rival.
 Elated supporters chanted “Duterte, Duterte” when the result was announced.
 His youngest son, Sebastian, the incumbent mayor of Davao, was declared Davao vice mayor.
 His eldest son, Paolo, was reelected as a member of the House of Representatives, and two grandsons won in local races, an indication of the family’s continued influence.

-Russia is responsible for downing MH17 over Ukraine in 2014, global aviation agency’s council finds
+Global aviation council finds Russia responsible for downing MH17 over Ukraine in 2014

 MELBOURNE, Australia (AP) — The Council of the International Civil Aviation Organization on Tuesday found Russia responsible for shooting down Malaysia Airlines Flight 17 over Ukraine with the loss of 298 lives more than a decade ago, in a ruling that raises the prospect of victims’ families being paid compensation.
+Russia has rejected the findings.
 A Dutch-led international investigation concluded in 2016 that the Amsterdam-to-Kuala Lumpur airliner was shot down on July 17, 2014, from Ukrainian territory held by separatist rebels using a Buk missile system delivered from Russia.
 Moscow denies any involvement in the MH17 tragedy.
 The Netherlands and Australian governments brought the case against Moscow before the Montreal-based global aviation agency in 2022, and on Tuesday welcomed the verdict.

 Australian Cabinet sworn in after landslide election victory